davedaku/PlexMetadataConfigurer/readme.md

 4. Uses your Plex server's REST API to update the title of seasons and episodes

 ## Short Term Objectives
-- Refactor app configuration, shouldn't need to change `Config.cs` and re-compile the app
-	- read from (in order of precedence/priority): command line args, environment variables, a config file
-	- once done, follow "Getting a New Token" at https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ , and don't put the new one in the repo this time
 	- setup a basic build pipeline in github
+	- add license file

 ## Long Term Backlog
 Grouped by prioritized category.
-Unordered within category.

 1. Bugs
 2. Important Features
+	- switch from user token authentication to https://forums.plex.tv/t/authenticating-with-plex/609370
+	- support configuration through environment variables
 	- ability to specify thumbnail (and background?) images in config files, and update them through the API
-	- switch from user token authentication to https://forums.plex.tv/t/authenticating-with-plex/609370
 3. Research
 4. Cleanup & Refinement
-	- Replace all the `Console` writing with some sort of lightweight logging that can be configured to different sinks?
-Is there actually a **lightweight** solution?
-	- Setup an actual CancellationTokenSource which reacts to the ESC key
 5. Unsortables